bennekrouf/mayorana/content/blog/closures_7.md

 ---
 id: handling-lifetimes-returning-closures
+title: >-
-title: "How do you handle lifetimes when returning a closure that captures variables from its environment?"
+  How do you handle lifetimes when returning a closure that captures variables from its environment?
 slug: handling-lifetimes-returning-closures
 author: mayo
 excerpt: >-
   Managing lifetimes when returning closures that capture variables, covering ownership transfer, lifetime annotations, and avoiding dangling references in Rust
-content_focus: "functions and closures in Rust, covering ownership, traits, lifetimes"
-technical_level: "Expert technical discussion"
 category: rust
 tags:
   - rust